ccrma/fauck/README.md

 * Check out the 2016 SMC paper on FaucK: Ge Wang and Romain Michon, *FaucK!!
 Hybridizing the Faust and ChucK Audio Programming Languages*
 * For other questions, feel free to e-mail Romain Michon: rmichon_AT_ccrma_DOT_stanford_DOT_edu or David Braun: braun_AT_ccrma_DOT_stanford_DOT_edu.

+## Note to FaucK maintainers

+If you need to update the version of Faust, you should update the Faust version number in the download scripts (`thirdparty/libfaust/download*`).
+Then you should make sure `thirdparty/faust` is checked out to that version tag.